List of mayors of Cosenza

-The Mayor of Cosenza is an elected politician who, along with the Cosenza's City Council, is accountable for the strategic government of Cosenza in Calabria, Italy.
-The current Mayor is Franz Caruso, a member of the Italian Socialist Party, who took office on 23 October 2021.
+The Mayor of Cosenza is an elected politician who, along with the Cosenza's city council, is accountable for the strategic government of Cosenza in Calabria, Italy.

+The current mayor is Franz Caruso (PSI), who took office on 20 October 2021.

 Overview

-According to the Italian Constitution, the Mayor of Cosenza is member of the City Council.
+According to the Italian Constitution, the mayor of Cosenza is member of the city council.

-The Mayor is elected by the population of Cosenza, who also elects the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
-The Mayor is entitled to appoint and release the members of his government.
+The mayor is elected by the population of Cosenza, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is entitled to appoint and release the members of his government.

-Since 1993 the Mayor is elected directly by Cosenza's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
+Since 1993 the mayor is elected directly by Cosenza's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946–1993)

-From 1946 to 1993, the Mayor of Cosenza was elected by the City's Council.
+From 1946 to 1993, the Mayor of Cosenza was elected by the City Council.

 Direct election (since 1993)

-Since 1993, under provisions of new local administration law, the Mayor of Cosenza is chosen by direct election.
+Since 1993, under provisions of new local administration law, the Mayor of Cosenza is chosen by direct election, originally every four, and since 2000 every five years.